Research & Contexts

 Rules of Civility: Q & A

 Below are some answers to commonly asked questions about RULES OF CIVILITY.
+If you’re interested in seeing one of my original presentations on the book you can find the speech here and the Q&A here.
 Commentary on the role of Walker Evans’s photography in the book is included here.
-Commentary on the role of jazz in the book is included here.
-If you have other questions or would like to be on my distribution list for rare news…
+Commentary on the role of jazz…

 Read More